TinyCrayon/TinyCrayon-iOS-SDK/README.md

 ## Features
 * Free: TinyCrayon SDK is provided under MIT license, you can use it in your commercial applications for free!
 * iPad support: TinyCrayon SDK uses auto layout for its views and adapts to each screen size - iPhone or iPad.
-* Highly customizable: Style the UI and view modes as you wish.
+* Highly customizable: Style the UI, view modes and localized languages as you wish.
 * Swift: Keeping up with time, we chose Swift as the main development language of the TinyCrayon SDK, leading to leaner easier code.
 * Objective-C support: All of our public API is Objective-C compatible.